 If the deceased was Hindu, Muslim, Buddhist, Sikh, Jain, or an exempted individual, and they passed away without a will (intestate), the court can grant letters of administration to any person entitled to inherit the estate based on the legal rules of inheritance.

-If multiple eligible people apply, the court has the discretion to choose whom to grant administration to.
-If no one applies, the administration can be given to a creditor of the deceased.
+Whather multiple eligible people apply, the court has the discretion to choose whom to grant administration to.
+A creditor can receive the administration in case of no applications.

 What Are The Rights Of An Administrator?